Non Sequitur by Wiley Miller for October 15, 2022

 • Reply

-Defective Premium Member over 1 year ago
+Defective Premium Member about 2 years ago

 I mulch the leaves with the mower.
 Done.
 They break down.
 I do not have issues with leaf build up.
 Leave the leaves.